betodealmeida/nefelibata/README.rst

 - ``summary``: this is a one-line summary of your post.
 - ``keywords``: a comma-separated list of keywords/tags/categories.

 Additionally, once the post is published a ``date`` header will be added.
-If the psot is announced to Twitter/Facebook/etc. a corresponding header (eg, ``facebook-url``) will also be added.
+If the post is announced to Twitter/Facebook/etc. a corresponding header (eg, ``facebook-url``) will also be added.

 If you want to announce your post to a custom social network you can either override the default announcers by using the ``announce-on`` header, or add an extra announcer by using the ``announce-on-extra`` header.

 Building the weblog
 -------------------

-To build your webblog, simply run:
+To build your weblog, simply run:

 .. code-block:: bash